profile-pic

 Lachoo Memorial College Of Science And Technology

-• High School with (PCM)
+• High School with PCM(Physics, Chemistry and Maths)

 Apna Sr. Sec.
 School